 The chambers also wisely chose to go with a digital workshop.

 I don’t think trying to run my full workshop virtually would be as effective as I want.
 From attending various Zoom sessions, I know it is much harder to engage with people remotely – especially for a couple of hours!
-Instead, we’ll break it up into 3 x 45 minute sessions.
+Instead, we’ll break it up into 3 x 45 minute sessions (maybe an hour if there are lots of questions).
 Someone from chambers will ask me a series of questions and those attending will be able to ask whatever they want by posting their comments throughout.

 So we have agreed to do the following sessions: